stephlj/Traces/README.md

 University of California, San Francisco

 ##To Do##
-* Channel Mapping: my CalcChannelMap versus Matlab's fitgeotrans.
-Fitgeotrans does better when you overlay the images, but mine does better in terms of error in calculated spot center versus detected spot center, especially near the edge between channels.
 * Image smoothing before spot finding?
-* Figure out image scaling, loading as uint16 vs double
+Seems to be fine without it ...
-* Refining spot centers--Gaussian fit or pseudo-fit as in Ha lab code
+* Refining intensity calculation--Gaussian fit or pseudo-fit as in Ha lab code
-* Calculating intensities and subtracting background better as in Ha lab code
+* Whole image background subtraction as in Ha lab code